kaisenlinux/czkawka/instructions/Instruction.md

 ### Temporary Files
 Searching for temporary files only involves comparing their extensions with a previously prepared list.

-Currently files with these extensions are considered temporary files -
+Currently, files with these extensions are considered temporary files -
 ```
 ["#", "thumbs.db", ".bak", "~", ".tmp", ".temp", ".ds_store", ".crdownload", ".part", ".cache", ".dmp", ".download", ".partial"]
 ```

 This only removes the most basic temporary files, for more I suggest to use BleachBit.

-### Zeroed Files
-Zeroed files very often are results of e.g. incorrect file downloads.

-Their search consists of 3 steps:
-- Collecting a list of all files with a size greater than 0
-- At start, 64 bytes of each file are checked to discard the vast majority of non-zero files without major performance losses.
-- The next step is to check the rest of the file with bigger parts(32KB)

 ### Invalid Symlinks
-To find invalid symlinks we must first find symlnks.
+To find invalid symlinks we must first find symlinks.

 After searching for them you should check at which element it points to and if it does not exist, add this symlinks into the list of invalid symlinks, pointing to a non-existent path.